Record high work-related sickness absence includes musculoskeletal problems

 “Involving the whole practice team to look at everything from appointment structures, breaks for movement, is the key to success – taking a holistic approach to your health both inside and outside of work.”

-To find out more about managing back pain, find our factsheet with ideas for preventive support and ideas for ergonomic workplace adjustments in our factsheet here.
+To find out more about managing back pain, find our factsheet with ideas for preventive support and ideas for ergonomic workplace adjustments.

 References